 Production and nonsupervisory employees make up the majority of the workforce, reflecting manufacturing’s ongoing dependence on hands-on operational roles that are difficult to automate or offshore quickly.

-The broader labor market context has also shifted.
-Total nonfarm payroll employment fell by 92,000 in February 2026, and the national unemployment rate held at 4.4%.
-While unemployment among workers previously employed in manufacturing remains relatively low by historical standards, the overall labor market is showing signs of cooling, which may begin to ease some of the hiring pressure manufacturers have experienced in recent years.
+The broader labor market context has continued to soften.
+Total nonfarm payroll employment added 115,000 jobs in April 2026 after a -156,000 February and a +185,000 March, and the national unemployment rate held at 4.3%.
+Unemployment among workers previously employed in manufacturing was 3.3% in April 2026, remaining low by historical standards.
+The overall labor market is showing signs of cooling, which may begin to ease some of the hiring pressure manufacturers have experienced in recent years.

 1 in 4 manufacturers